jcdspurwadhika/JCDSBDGAM-09_Alpha/README.md

     *   **Action:** Implement a "Logistics Health Scorecard."
     *   **Goal:** Trigger automated alerts if a seller's average processing time exceeds **3 days** (before reaching the critical 7-day failure point), shifting from reactive to proactive support.
 ## 3. Data Overview
+*These are the information for the dataset that is used for the machine learning model*
 ### Dataset Information

 | Attribute | Value |